 What is HIPAA Compliance?

 HIPAA compliance, put simply, means acting in accordance with HIPAA and its associated Rules and Acts, such as the HIPAA Privacy Rule, the HIPAA Security Rule, The HIPAA Breach Notification Rule, the HIPAA Final Omnibus Rule, and the Health Information Technology for Economic and Clinical Health – HITECH – Act.
+HIPAA compliance refers to the adherence and implementation of the rules and regulations outlined in the Health Insurance Portability and Accountability Act (HIPAA) to protect the privacy, security, and integrity of individuals’ protected health information (PHI) and ensure that healthcare organizations and their business associates meet the required standards for data privacy and security.

 This is certainly quite a list of Rules and can seem intimidating.
 The complex nature of HIPAA is another area which some may find daunting.
 Compliance with HIPAA can be difficult to ensure due to the sometimes vague, sometimes very precise nature of the regulations.
 For our purposes, we will focus on some of the elements of the Privacy, Security, and Notification Rules that tend to cause the most confusion.